A short explainer

 - Current CV and Letter of Motivation.

-- Your academic transcript or parchment to show you have a level 8 qualification (or higher).
+- Your academic transcript to show you have a level 8 qualification (or higher).
 Alternatively, you can apply through Recognition of Prior Learning.
 See ‘Entry Requirements’ for full details.

 - Your passport if you are an EU, EEA, UK, or Swiss citizen.
 Or a Stamp 4 Visa for 3 years prior to the course start date if you are applying under a status other than ‘Unemployed in receipt of an eligible DEASP Payment’.

 - Applicants who are employed, formerly self-employed, self-employed or in receipt of Covid-19 Pandemic Unemployment Payment, must demonstrates that you have been resident in an EU/EEA/Swiss/UK for three of the past five years.